 What Space Law does Australia have?

-One piece of legislation mostly, and it was a copy/paste rush job in 1998 that has since prohibited any space activity in Australia or even launching cubesats on piggybacks overseas.
+One piece of legislation mostly, and it was a copy/paste rush job in 1998 that had prohibited any space activity in Australia or even launching cubesats on piggybacks overseas.
 It’s supplemented by a 2001 legislation.
 To launch a rocket in the US costs $35k in insurance; to launch the same rocket in Australia costs $750k in insurance.
 You can see the types of problems this legislation introduced.
-In 2016 this was finally addressed.
+In 2014 this was finally addressed and the multiyear process started to change it.
 Experts met in Canberra in February 2016, public submissions were opened to ask for changes, this closed April 30, 2016 and the final report summarising submissions was submitted to the Federal Government in September 2016.
 In early April 2017 it was announced that the Space Activities Act 1998 will be completely overhauled – replaced by new legislation and subordinate regulations.
 The review obviously found that the existing legislation introduced an unnecessary level of inflexibility, resulting in inefficiencies for both applicants and administering agencies.
-An industry group provided final guidance on this by mid April.
-If you want to make further inputs in addition to the 2016 submissions, email contactus AT spaceindustry.com.au. http://www.industry.gov.au/industry/IndustrySectors/space/Pages/Review-of-the-Space-Activities-Act-1998.aspx#header
+An industry group provided final guidance on this, completed in April 2018.
+If you want to make further inputs in addition to the 2016 submissions for future consideration, email enquiries AT space.gov.au

 We have Woomera – why don’t we launch from there?